Do you know a place that is yet to be explored by the locals and has the highest potential to be the next TOP DESTINATION of Arunachal Pradesh?

 Anini has everything to lure travelers.
 Whether it’s the unsurpassed charming surroundings, unending green grazing lands, pretty villages, and picture-perfect valleys, Anini is a secluded paradise for nature lovers and trekkers.
 In other words, the swift wind, and cloud-laden sky make Anini one of the best places for slow travel.

 There are a few unmissable places in Anini that should be on your list.
-In addition, if you’re a trekker, seven lake trek is a must-do in Anini.
+In addition, if you’re a trekker, the lake trek is a must-do in Anini.

 Anini View Point